thedevelobear/react-rewards/README.md

-The particles physics were based on react-dom-confetti package.
+This package was based on React-Pose and react-dom-confetti.